SpongePowered/SpongeDocs/source/plugin/practices.rst

 Economy API
 ~~~~~~~~~~~

 The Economy API is used to link economy plugins with other plugins that use the economy (i.e. shops).
 You can read
-about the :doc:`economy/index` on the docs page, which details everything you need to know about the API.
+about :doc:`economy/index` on the docs page, which details everything you need to know about the API.

 Mixins
 ~~~~~~